-According to the Law 30807, the employer must grant the employee 10 consecutive days of paternity leave.
+People with disabilities - The General Law of Disabled People -Law N° 29973states that people with disabilities have the right to work in equal conditions to other employees.
+Hence, private employers with more than 50 employees are obliged to hire people with disabilities at a rate not lower than 3% of their payroll, with certain exemptions. - The company must make all the necessary and reasonable adjustments during the recruitment process for people with disabilities, such as the implementation of tools, machinery and signage, among others.
+Paternity leave According to the Law N° 30807, the employer must grant the employee 10 consecutive days of paternity leave.
 However, the number of days may extend to 20 in case of premature children or multiple birth.
 In case of a terminal congenital disease, severe disability or serious complications in the mother's health, the employee must be granted 30 days of leave.

-Other labor regulations

-- The General Law for the Protection of People with Diabetes states that the employer must consider, as part of the company's politics, that diabetes and the consequences it carries should not be causes to prevent the entry or hiring of an employee, neither should they be considered as reasons to terminate a contract or employment relationship. - Employees in construction, transportation and industrial companies commonly form the strongest unions, the most important being the Confederación General de Trabajadores del Perú (CGTP) and the Central de Trabajadores del Perú (CTP).
-In order to form a company union, a minimum of 20 workers is required, while other types of unions (activities, professions, specialties) require a minimum of 50.
-Agreements reached with unions that comprise more than onehalf of a company's employees are applicable for all employees, even if they are not members of the union. - The Law for equality and nondiscrimination in wages states specific obligations that every company must consider within its planning of equality and nondiscrimination, such as: i) table of positions and salary bands, ii) training plans and communications to the staff; and iii) career lines and promotions.
+Other labor regulations - The General Law for the Protection of People with Diabetes states that the employer must consider, as part of the company's politics, that diabetes and the consequences it carries should not be causes to prevent the entry or hiring of an employee, neither should they be considered as reasons to terminate a contract or employment relationship. - Employees in construction, transportation and industrial companies commonly form the strongest unions, the most important being the Confederación General de Trabajadores del Perú (CGTP) and the Central de Trabajadores del Perú (CTP).
+In order to form a company union, a minimum of 20 employees is required, while other types of unions (activities, professions, specialties) require a minimum of 50.
+Agreements reached with unions that comprise more than one-half of a company's employees are applicable for all employees, even if they are not members of the union. - The Law for equality and nondiscrimination in wages states specific obligations that every company must consider within its planning of equality and nondiscrimination, such as: i) table of positions and salary bands, ii) training plans and communications to the staff; and iii) career lines and promotions.